binkley/homebrewery-files/witch.md

 #### Level 6: Borrowing

-You inhabit the body of a natural creature for a limited time, and control it as your own.
+_You inhabit the body of a natural creature for a limited time, and control it as your own._

+{{note
+Some call this unnatural.
+Some call it supernatural.
+You know it is the most natural if you respect limits.
+}}

 You can cast a special form of **Magic Jar** on a non-hostile natural creature within range of your senses, and your body becomes motionless and unresponsive, appearing dead to casual observation.